prowe12/runDisort_mat/README.md

     Stamnes, K., Tsay, S.-C., Wiscombe, W., and Laszlo, I.: DISORT, a general-purpose Fortran program for discrete-ordinate-method radiative transfer in scattering and emitting layered media: Documentation of methodology, Tech. rep., Dept. of Physics and Engineering Physics, Stevens Institute of Technology, Hoboken, NJ 07030, 2000.

-3) For use of the temperature-dependent single-scattering parameters of liquid water (pmom files: https://people.nwra.com/rowe/single_scatter.shtml), please reference:
+3) Temperature-dependent single-scattering parameters of liquid water (https://people.nwra.com/rowe/single_scatter.shtml):

     Rowe, P.M., S. Neshyba, and V. P. Walden, Radiative consequences of low-temperature infrared refractive indices for supercooled water clouds, Atmos.
 Chem.
 Phys., 13, 11925Ð11933, 2013. www.atmos-chem-phys.net/13/11925/2013/ doi:10.5194/acp-13-11925-2013 as well as Zasetsky et al., 2005 and Wagner et al., 2005 as given within.

-4) For use of other single scattering parameters, please reference Rowe, P. M., Fergoda, M., and Neshyba, S. (2020).
+4) Other single scattering parameters of liquid and ice (https://people.nwra.com/rowe/single_scatter.shtml): Please reference Rowe, P. M., Fergoda, M., and Neshyba, S. (2020).
 Temperature‐Dependent Optical Properties of Liquid Water From 240 to 298 K. Journal of Geophysical Research: Atmospheres, 125(17), e2020JD032624. as well as:
 - Liquid water at 300 K: Downing, H. D. and Williams, D.: Optical constants of water in the Infrared, J. Geophys.
 Res., 80, 1656Ð1661, 1975, as well as
 - Ice spheres: Warren, S. G. and Brandt, R. E.: Optical constants of ice from the ultraviolet to the microwave: a revised compilation, J. Geophys.
 Res., 113, D14220, doi:10.1029/2007JD009744, 2008.
 - Ice rough solid column: Yang, P., Bi, L., Baum, B. A., Liou, K. N., Kattawar, G. W., Mishchenko, M. I., and Cole, B. (2013).
 Spectrally Consistent Scattering, Absorption, and Polarization Properties of Atmospheric Ice Crystals at Wavelengths from 0.2 to 100 μm.
 J. Atmos.
 Sci., 70, 330–347, doi:10.1175/JAS-D-12-039.1.